-As explained before, Customs have the general classifications of Customs regime codes to classify products.
-In Section 4.1 it is shown which regimes are included in the scope of Ghana's trade statistics, following the general trade framework.
-However, every country has specific Customs procedure codes that fall within every regime.
-Customs procedure codes are 5 characters long and the first two numbers of the code refer to the Customs regime code it falls under.
-In general, the custom regime codes are included following Section 4.1.
-However, within some regimes there are specific Customs procedure codes that should be treated differently to be in line with the general trade system.
-Only these exceptions will be mentioned in this section, therefore implying that all products under other Customs procedure codes which fall under included Customs regime codes will be included.
+As explained before, Customs have the general Customs Regimes to determine the intention of the trader as well as the Customs operation applied for the clearance of the goods.
+In Section 2.4 it is shown which regimes are included in the scope of Ghana's trade statistics, following the general trade framework.
+However, every country has specific Customs Procedure Codes that fall within every regime, describing the more detailed purpose of the transactions.
+Customs Procedure Codes are 5 characters long and the first two numbers of the code refer to the Customs Regime it falls under.
+In general, the Customs Regimes are included following Section 2.4.
+However, within some regimes there are specific Customs Procedure Codes that should be treated differently to be in line with the general trade system.
+Only these exceptions will be mentioned in this section, therefore implying that all products under other Customs Procedure Codes which fall under included Customs Regimes will be included.

-4.2.1 EXPORTS
+2.5.1 EXPORTS

-For exports the following Customs procedure codes are excluded:
+For exports the following Customs Procedure Codes are excluded: